New details revealed in the raid at Albuquerque motel

 Inside the dozens of rooms, which the fire marshal has now deemed “unsafe,” agents say they found 16 human trafficking survivors, plus massive amounts of heroin, meth, cocaine, and pills.

-The operation at the inn was clear to visitors, one online review saying “DO NOT go here, unless of course you’re looking for prostitute and/or a drug dealer.”
-APD was also well aware of problems at the property, getting called there 273 times since 2019.
+The operation at the inn was clear to visitors, one online review saying “DO NOT go here, unless of course you’re looking for a prostitute and/or a drug dealer.”
+APD was also well aware of problems at the property, getting called there 273 times since 2017.

 According to an informant interviewed by federal agents, the crime was so bad Bhula even moved his family off of the property and into a home in the Heights.
 An informant also told the feds, the men allegedly tried to keep a wrap on the operation by ringing the rooms with a special tone when police arrived.